 Two properties will be demolished.
-What you can do to keep these great properties from going to the landfill.
-Grab a hammer, chisel and remove wonderful old world doors to make a coffee table, or take off the side of the shed and make a sauna for a warm escape this winter.
+Your opportunity to take home a historic piece of waterfront cottages and give this treasure a new home.
+Grab a hammer, chisel and remove wonderful old world doors.
+Make a coffee table, or take off the side of the shed and make a sauna for a warm escape..
 There are beams waiting to be rescued and antique light fixtures to be rewired and brought up to code.
 Everything must go and you won’t be worried about scratching the floor.
 Need windows, we got plenty.
 Need a new door?
 Old door?
 Hardware?
 You will have plenty to choose from.
 Having trouble ordering a new dish washer, washer machine, dryer, stove?
 You have two homes to shop.
 Don’t worry about scratching the floor.
 All you leave will be left to dispose.
 The more you shop the less will land in waste.
 Besides you will have an opportunity to enjoy two priceless views that will leave you breathless.

 As I wait to see who will arrive at the Hoop Pole Estate Sale on day four of the sale and the last day, I can’t help but think of this Estate sale as journey, similar to a train trip.
 The house is the train, the journey is the sale, and the passengers are the attendees.
 The trip as it unfolded.